 1. Learn about depression

 Not totally sure what depression is or what it means for your friend?
-A really great first step in helping your friend is to find out more about depression - which will help you better understand what they’re going through.
+A really great first step in helping your friend is to find out more about depression – this will help you to better understand what they’re going through.